-The Best of Texas Plants database is a great place to start when thinking about what species are appropriate for play.
+The Best of Texas Plants database and TPWD's Child Friendly Plants flyer are great places to start when thinking about what species are appropriate for play.
 Select the purple handprint icon to bring up all plants that are child friendly.
 You'll also want to avoid using certain plants, such as:

-- Invasive species - Those that can cause injury or harm to individuals (i.e., irritable plants like stinging nettle or poison oak, or thorny plants like hawthorn or rose) - Those that have inedible fruiting bodies or seeds that might be harmful if ingested (i.e., snowberry, Pacific yew, red elderberry, mountain laurel)
+- Invasive species - Those that can cause injury or harm to individuals (i.e., irritable plants like stinging nettle or poison oak, or thorny plants like hawthorn or rose)

+Those that have inedible fruiting bodies or seeds that might be harmful if ingested (i.e., snowberry, Pacific yew, red elderberry, mountain laurel)